 FamilyCore has undergone extensive review and is accredited by both the Council on Accreditation of Services for Families and Children as well as Intercountry Adoption Accreditation and Maintenance Entity.
 This means the organization demonstrates effective management and provides high levels of service, quality community programs, knowledgeable personnel and safe, accessible facilities for domestic and international adoption services.

 Single Parent Support

-The prospect of succeeding and staying in school can be challenging for some.
-FamilyCore has built a wide-reaching spectrum of programs for at-risk youth to provide channels for success.
-Services include respite programs for children suspended from school; after-school and summer programs focused on educational and recreational activities; family school liaisons who work to prevent suspensions and attendance problems; and a youth anger management program.
+Succeeding and staying in school can be challenging for some families.
+FamilyCore has built a wide-reaching spectrum of programs for youth to provide channels for success.
+Services include respite programs for children suspended from school; after-school and summer programs that focus on educational and recreational activities; family school liaisons who work to prevent suspensions and attendance problems; and a youth anger management program.

 How to Help

-Volunteers and donations are essential to the success of our clients.
+Volunteers and donations are essential to the success of clients at FamilyCore, and they are greatly appreciated.
 Donations could be put to use in the following ways:

 Ann Lading-Ferguson, CEO

 Melissa Borders, Director of Child Welfare